 The University Archives and Copper Country Historical Collections focuses on the history, culture and peoples of the region with a special emphasis on mining history and commerce as well as the University’s history.
 Over 13,000 images are openly available through the Copper Country Historical Images website.

 The library has collaborated with six other libraries in Michigan to acquire a next generation integrated library system in order to improve services including the catalog, discovery layer and internal management of digital resources more cost-effectively.

 Additional Service Highlights:

 The library supports the second oldest Federal Government Depository in Michigan.
 A number of historic materials are held uniquely and, in recent years, the depository is designed as digital only.
-In 2013 the library was designated by the Department of Commerce as a Patients and Trademark Resource Center, one of the few located in a rural area.
+In 2013 the library was designated by the Department of Commerce as a Patent and Trademark Resource Center, one of the few located in a rural area.
 Workshops and events are held to heighten awareness among students and faculty of specialized databases and search strategies available only to communities with such centers.